 Step 1: Deciding on Adoption for Your Child

-- An inspirational open adoption story where the child grows up knowing how his/or birth parents and adoptive parents found each other and came together out of love to give the child the best childhood
+- An inspirational open adoption story where the child grows up knowing how their birth parents and adoptive parents found each other and came together out of love to give the child the best childhood

 - A chance to thrive and grow in a stable loving environment